Install Nodinite Database Monitoring Agent

 ✅ Centrally manages all environments from the Portal

-Follow the Install Nodinite v7 guide to install agents using the Portal-based approach.
-The Portal generates PowerShell scripts that install and configure agents automatically across your infrastructure.
+Follow the comprehensive Install Nodinite v7 guide to install the Database Monitoring Agent using the Portal-based approach.
+The Portal generates PowerShell scripts that install and configure the agent automatically.

 Warning